-The Apptus eSales Web API v2 makes it easy to integrate eSales into a site by enabling client side integration.
+The Apptus eSales Web API v2 makes it easy to integrate eSales into a site by enabling both client and server side integration.
 It consists of two main components:

 The Web API also includes methods for GDPR Data Management for Apptus eSales data.

 Web API availability